Progressive Party of Canada: Demise

 Crerar attempted to introduce certain attributes of a standard party to the Progressives, including Parliamentary Whips and a national party organization.
 These efforts were resisted, however, and in 1922, Crerar resigned as leader.
 He was replaced by Robert Forke, another ex-Liberal who agreed with Crerar on most issues.
 The Progressives proved unsuccessful in Parliament and lost much of their moderate support in eastern Canada.
 While in the 1921 election Crerar had toured across the country, Forke abandoned everything east of Manitoba.

 As well, the UFA MPs, other farmer MPs and the three Labour MPs in the House of Commons (J. S. Woodsworth, William Irvine and Joseph Shaw) joined together in the Ginger Group, breaking from Forke's leadership.

-In the 1925 election, the Progressives lost almost all of their Ontario members, but were still moderately successful in the west, holding many of their seats in Alberta.
+In the 1925 election, the Progressives lost almost all of their Ontario members.
+However, the party was still moderately successful in the west; they held many of their seats in Alberta.

 This left the party dominated by the radical United Farmers of Alberta MPs.
 Forke resigned as Progressive house leader on June 30, 1926, one day after Mackenzie King resigned as Prime Minister.
 Forke and most of the Manitoba Progressives made a deal with the Liberal Party and ran as Liberal-Progressives in the 1926 election prompted by the fall of the interim Conservative government of Arthur Meighen.
 The Liberals formed a stable minority government following the 1926 election with the support of the eight elected Liberal-Progressive MPs.
 Forke entered the Mackenzie King cabinet as Minister of Immigration and Colonization.

 The Alberta UFA MPs dropped the Progressive label.
 Identifying themselves as parliamentary representatives of the United Farmers of Alberta, 11 UFA MPs were elected in the 1926 election and nine in 1930 - most of whom were members of the radical Ginger Group faction of left wing Progressive, Labour and United Farmer MPs.
 Most sitting UFA MPs joined the Co-operative Commonwealth Federation party, and all the UFA MPs were defeated at the polls in the election of 1935 by the Social Credit Party of Canada political landslide.

 In addition to Alberta electing nine UFA MPs in 1930, three MPs were elected as Progressives in the 1930 election.
 The three include Milton Neil Campbell and Archibald M. Carmichael of Saskatchewan and Agnes Macphail of Ontario (who was known as a proponent of the United Farmers of Ontario).
-Macphail successfully ran for re-election as a United Farmers of Ontario–Labour candidate in the 1935 election but was defeated running under the same banner in 1940.
+Macphail successfully ran for re-election as a United Farmers of Ontario–Labour candidate in the 1935 election.
+However, she was defeated running under the same banner in 1940.